 The Database continues to be a work in progress.
 Agencies continue to provide both victim demographics, photographs of the victims as well as narratives describing the case details.

 As new and updated information becomes available to the CBI, these changes will be made to the database.
-No changes will be made to the database without notification and coordination with the law enforcement agency with jurisdiction over the case.
+No changes will be made to the database without notification and coordination with the local law enforcement agency with jurisdiction over the case.